dzheng24/warmup-dsa/graph/README.md

 - `Node/Vertex` are connected by `Edges`
 - Useful when it comes to modeling real life
 - Ex. represent friendships, networks, roads(one city to another)
+- neo4j is a good resource to build complex graphs

 - Linked lists are a type of tree, trees are a type of graph

+## Pros:
+  - Relationships

+## Cons:
+  - Scaling is hard

 ## Characteristics
 ### Directed